lorainelab/bioviz/README.md

 * Launch micro EC2 image.

 Log into the AWS console and launch one of the pre-configured images.
+Pick the smallest option - micro.
 There are many options and most are fine.
 This documentation assumes you're using an Amazon Linux AMI image and CentOS Linux, the first option listed at the time this documnetatoin was written.